 The texture of the purée through the food mill is denser, not airy and whipped perfectly smooth.
 Put spoonfuls of soup mixture, both solids and liquid, into the mill set over another soup pot, turn handle clockwise and every so often counter clockwise.
 It’s very easy.
 I just like the texture and flavor better, but that said, it’s still very good no matter how you choose to purée it.

 Butternut squash and acorn squash are the two varieties used in this soup.
 They are baked in the oven with carrots, onions and chicken stock until very tender.
 The flesh gets scooped out and it all goes into a pot along with the cooked vegetables and stock.
 Some seasoning and more stock and then it’s time to purée.
 Such incredible, rich flavor.

 Definitely garnish this soup with fresh snipped chives, so good.
-Of course I didn’t have crème fraiche, so I used a little dollop of sour cream.
-Really, the sour cream and chives are the perfect garnish for this soup.
+Of course I didn’t have crème fraîche, so I used a drizzle of heavy cream and tossed on a few pumpkin seeds ~ the perfect garnish for this soup.

 Autumn Squash Purée

 - 2 acorn squash, about 2 pounds each

 - 2 butternut squash, about 2 pounds each

 - 8 tsp dark brown sugar